 What sort of beds data do you need to input into Gooroo Planner to get this?

 - If you enter the actual number of beds you have available, then it can draw the straight lines on the chart above and compare what you have with what you need.

 - You’ll need the average length of stay for each service, which you can split between urgents and routines so that the differences are accounted for when doing waiting list initiative calculations; Gooroo Planner measures these lengths of stay for you when you upload patient level activity data.

-- Bed occupancy figures are an input into the model, and typically you will use the same figure across all services that use the main bed pool (e.g. 85%), and lower occupancy figures for the smaller non-elective bed pools such as obstetrics, paediatrics, ITU etc.
+- Bed occupancy figures are an input into the model, and the best way to calculate these is with Gooroo Beds.
+Typically you will use the same figure across all services that use the main bed pool, and lower occupancy figures for the smaller non-elective bed pools such as obstetrics, paediatrics, ITU etc.

 - Finally, if some patients score as activity but do not use a bed then you can enter the proportion of activity that does use a bed.

 Theatres and clinics are both calculated using the same methods, so we’ll cover them together.
 Let’s start with the average workload: